Scotty/Lilly, futurefic!, and oneshot. Just something I wrote to kill the time, really. I don't own anything, and reviews are always appreciated.

 "Right, yeah, ok… see you in twenty…" he hung up the phone, and when his eyes met hers, they were sad, heavy.
 "I've… you've gotta go, Lil.
 The bikers are plannin' something tonight… you never know, I might blow them open… I'm sorry, I-"

 She smiled at him, and silenced him with a kiss.
 "I've gotta go, that's ok.
 I knew what I was getting myself in for with this.
-Love you."
+I'll see you."

 And then she was lifting herself out of bed, shoving the discarded clothes on, and in moments, she was gone.

 As it was, he didn't blow them open that night, and as it was, she went slightly longer than the previous four months before he managed it, and the job was over.
-Six months went by, in silence, and she'd never been a worrier about unnecessary things, but she was starting to fear for his life.
+Six months went by, in silence, and she'd never been a worrier about unnecessary things, but she every dreadful possibility started to haunt her.

 And then one night, a year since Boss' death, her doorbell went at three o'clock in the morning.